SkillsFundingAgency/tl-employersupport-ecrm-poc/README.md

 ## HTTP compression

-The setting `CompressApiResponse` turns on/off compression in API responses.
-For comparison a single ticket request used:
+Comparison of a single Zendesk with and without compression in an API response:

 | Compression type | Message size |
 | ---------------- | ------------ |